 Flying World of Warcraft: Why Choice is The BEST Option

 Don’t forget to hit the subscribe button!
 Be the first to know when Warcraftlover has new content.

 Blizzard shouldn’t remove Pathfinder from the game.
 But, they need to add an option that allows players to choose how they wish to earn flight.

 Not everyone agrees on how Blizzard is running WoW lately.
 And, while I was still in college, I was playing WoW casually.
 I still to this day haven’t earned Pathfinder in WoD or Legion.

-It’s a ridiculous achievement which sucks the fun out of the game.
+It’s a ridiculous achievement that sucks the fun out of the game.
 Flying is part of what brings the fantasy to World of Warcraft.
 Blizzard has lost sight of what it means to be immersed in a fantasy world.

 I miss being able to just log on and do any number of random things.
 I would pursue random quest chains, go after pets, mounts, or do just about anything.
-Now, I feel if I don’t do Blizzard’s time-gated reputation grinds, I won’t learn the main story line, and I won’t earn flight.
+Now, I feel if I don’t do Blizzard’s time-gated reputation grinds, I won’t learn the main storyline, and I won’t earn flight.

 If any WoW fans are reading this blog, please sound off in the comments below.
-Let Blizzard know not only how you feel about flight, but about the state of World of Warcraft, especially if you played WoW back in the day.
+Let Blizzard know not only how you feel about the flight, but about the state of World of Warcraft, especially if you played WoW back in the day.
 Can the game be improved?
 Does your heart hurt to see retail now?